aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

   }
 ```

-* `MatchmakingBase` -- absdtract base matchmaking class with some helper props/methods to help build matchmaking ruleset and other common configuration.
+* `MatchmakingConfiguration` -- matchmaking configuration class with some helper props/methods to help build matchmaking ruleset and other common configuration.

 ```ts
 enum MatchmakingMode { STANDALONE, WITH_QUEUE}